xmos/lib_xud/module_xud/doc/resource_usage.rst

 ........

 The XUD library uses two clock blocks (clock blocks 4 and 5).
 These are clocked from the USB clock.
+Unlike the G/L devices, clock-block 0 is not used or affected.

 Timers
 ------